 Winter in Gulf Shores brings big discounts on hotels and vacation homes in Alabama’s beaches.
 Most times, travelers receive special rates for long-term stays and reduced nightly rates for shorter trips.
 No matter what time of accommodation, saving money is a sure thing.

-Those who prefer rentals will find homes in Gulf Shores, Orange Beach and Fort Morgan.
+Those who prefer rentals find homes in Gulf Shores, Orange Beach and Fort Morgan.
 In Gulf Shores, condos range from one-bedroom retreats to four-plus dream homes in complexes with tennis courts, pools and beach access.
 Orange Beach welcomes visitors to stay near The Wharf while enjoying home-like amenities and easy access to the beach.
-For more options stay near Fort Morgan, one of Alabama’s top historic attractions.
+For more options, stay near Fort Morgan — one of Alabama’s top historic attractions.
 View vacation rentals on Alabama’s beaches.

 Join Snowbird Clubs

 Snowbirds are visitors from cold-weather states who live in the south during the winter season.
-And who can blame them?
-Snowbirds can trade snow shovels for sand dunes.
+Who can blame them?
+Snowbirds trade snow shovels for sand dunes.

 Gulf Shores and Orange Beach offer state-specific snowbird clubs.
 Examples include New York, Ohio, Wisconsin, and North and South Dakota, to name a few.
 These clubs meet a couple of times per month and help visitors access fun events, new restaurants and popular activities.
 In addition, most snowbird clubs in Gulf Shores and Orange Beach collect items for charity and volunteer to help nonprofits in the area.
 View all Snowbird Clubs.